tyczynski/tyczynski/README.md

 ## Hi

-If you somehow ended up here, there is nothing interesting here.
+If you somehow ended up here, there is nothing interesting.